-Colton Hills School will publish exam results to the media or within the centre (e.g. on an honours board) in line with the following principles:
+[Insert centre name] will publish exam results to the media or within the centre (e.g. on an honours board) in line with the following principles:

 - Refer to guidelines as published by the Joint Council for Qualifications - Act fairly when publishing results, and where people have concerns about their or their child's information being published, taking those concerns seriously - Ensure that all candidates and their parents/carers are aware as early as possible whether examinations results will be made public and how this will be done - Explain how the information will be published.
-For example, if results will be listed alphabetically, or in grade order

-As [insert centre name] will have a legitimate reason for publishing examination results, consent is not required from students or their parents or guardians for publication.
-However, if a student or their parents or guardians have a specific concern about publication of their results, they have the right to object.
+For example, if results will be listed alphabetically, or in grade order parents/carers have a specific concern about publication of their results, they have the right to object.
 This objection must be made in writing to [insert name/role of individual], who will consider the objection before making a decision to publish and reply with a good reason to reject the objection to publish the exam results.

+As [insert centre name] will have a legitimate reason for publishing examination results, consent is not required from students or their parents/carers for publication.
+However, if a student or their